What is a Multi-Factor Slider?

 Why use a Multi-Factor Slider?

 Sliders are a powerful interactive tool that will keep your respondents engaged in your survey.
-They also allow you to collate multiple sub-evaluations of a single topics, by breaking down complex questions into several categories.
+They also allow you to collate multiple sub-evaluations of a single topic, by breaking down complex questions into several categories.

 How do I create a Multi-Factor Slider?